Slava40K/Python-Anfaengerprojekte/README.md

 # Code Showcase
 This repository is a small selection of the beginner-level Python projects that I've been working on in my free time over the last year or so.
+The main goal I had when creating these projects was simply to have fun while learning the basic concepts of the Python programming language.

 Contents:
   - Polygon Calculator:    Calculates measurements of 2-dimensional polygons.